COVID strikes IPL: CSK seamer, multiple staff members test positive | Sports-Games

 The scheduling convention followed in the IPL is two finalists of the previous year playing the inaugural game which would have been Chennai Super Kings and defending champions Mumbai Indians this season.
 However, it's still not clear if CSK would be ready for the September 19 league opener.
 The source revealed that all COVID-19 positive results came during day 1, 3 and 6 of testing after the contingent's arrival in Dubai.

-"As far as we know, one of the senior-most officials of the CSK management, an official's wife, and at least two members of their social media team are also COVID-19 positive," he said.
-According to the BCCI's Standard Operating Procedure (SOP), all those who test positive are mandated to go through an additional seven-day quarantine.
+"As far as we know, one of the senior-most officials of the CSK management, an official's wife, and at least two members of their social media team are also COVID-19 positive.
+There are couple of net bowlers who have also tested positive," he said.
+According to the BCCI's Standard Operating Procedure (SOP), all those who test positive are mandated to go through an additional 14-day quarantine.

 They can enter the bio-secure bubble only after returning negative in tests to be conducted after the extended isolation.
 It is understood that all the members of the jumbo contingent, who tested positive, are "largely asymptomatic".
 The biggest challenge will be tracing those who came in contact with these contingent members as it is understood that most of them contracted the virus in Chennai, where the team had a short training camp before heading to Dubai.